Frequently asked questions

 Are all the programs offered part of the VCE?

-No. Due to student demand, RTOs may offer programs outside the VET in the VCE program, for example, Plumbing.
+No. Due to student demand, RTOs may offer programs outside the VET in the VCE program, for example, Tourism.

 Does VET in the VCE help me if I want to go on to further study?